breakingflower/door2door_mi_challenge/README.md

 ## Running the application using the webapp module

 The webapp module contains the web interface.
-All of the webpages are generated using the python `flask` module.
+All of the webpages are generated using the python [flask](https://flask.palletsprojects.com/en/1.1.x/) module.
+I did not use React as I dont have any experience with this framework.
+The flask library is not necessarily good for production use, but can be used to interface with python applications easily.

 Two directories are created in the webapp module: